 I never asked for help.
 Don’t be like me.
 There is so much you could be missing out on.
 And once that time is gone, you can’t get it back.

-Those early years with kids can be particularly hard, especially first time around when everything is new, scary and lonely.
+Those early years with a baby or young children can be particularly hard, especially first time around when everything is new, scary and lonely.

 It can make all the difference in the world.

-How did you manage to survive those early years?
+How did you manage to survive those early years with a baby?